Mishra-0709/ADI-Implementation/README.md

 - It highlights the vehicle's current location on the map and sends an alert.
 - Notifications are accessible through the custom-built website.

-## Future Enhancements
-- Integration with additional cloud storage for logging historical data.
-- Adding machine learning models for advanced driver assistance systems (ADAS).
-- Support for more detailed analytics like fuel efficiency and engine diagnostics.

 ## References
 1. Maxim Integrated AI Documentation: [GitHub Repository](https://github.com/MaximIntegratedAI/MaximAI_Documentation)